uowol/uLiar/README.md

-# U-Lier
+# U-Liar
- Are you a Lier?
+ Are you a Liar?